|Nutritional Guidelines (per serving)|

-This thin, vinegary sauce is added to smoked pulled pork in the tradition of the eastern Carolinas.
-The tangy combination of apple cider vinegar and spices add flavor and keep the meat moist.
+This thin vinegary sauce is added to smoked pulled pork in the tradition of the eastern Carolinas.
+The tangy combination of apple cider vinegar and spices adds flavor and keeps the meat moist.
 Your family and guests will be delighted by how delicious and pure the pulled pork tastes.

 If you are smoking pork shoulder to make pulled pork, you would work a pork rub (with similar spices but no vinegar) into the meat and then smoke it at 200 to 225 F for five to six hours.
 In the Carolina tradition, the crispy skin (cracklings) are chopped up with the pulled pork for extra bursts of flavor.

 In a medium saucepan, combine water and brown sugar over medium heat, until the sugar has dissolved.
 Add the remaining ingredients and reduce the heat to low.
 Simmer for 5 to 7 minutes.